-b. providing the information contained in the Agreement including these Terms; and c. if subsections (a) and (b) above are insufficient for Customer to comply with such obligations, upon Customer's request, providing additional reasonable assistance.
+b. providing the information contained in the Agreement (including these Terms); and c. if subsections (a) and (b) above are insufficient for Customer (or the relevant controller) to comply with such obligations, upon Customer's request, providing Customer with additional reasonable cooperation and assistance.